-The finalists of the latest Syngenta Crop Challenge will be announced on March 8, 2018 and the overall winner will be declared at the 2018 INFORMS Business Analytics Conference.
+The finalists of the latest Syngenta Crop Challenge will be announced in March, 2020 and the overall winner will be declared at the 2020 INFORMS Business Analytics Conference.
 All the entries are currently being evaluated.

 "The quality of the submissions is very good,” Doonan stated.
 “Each year the quality of the submissions improve.”